retest/docs/docs/recheck/how-ignore-works-in-recheck.md

 ## Ignore attributes globally

-You can also ignore attributes globally, by writing
+You can also ignore attributes globally:

 ```
 attribute=class
 ```

 This will ignore the `class` attribute for _all elements_.
-We use the Java [`String.matches`](https://docs.oracle.com/javase/10/docs/api/java/lang/String.html#matches(java.lang.String)) method, which means that you can specify attributes as a pattern:
+Since we use Java's [`String.matches`](https://docs.oracle.com/javase/10/docs/api/java/lang/String.html#matches(java.lang.String)) method, the attribute can also ignore by a given pattern:

 ```
 matcher: type:input, attribute: border-.*-color
 matcher: type:input, attribute: padding-.*
 ```

-Will ignore all border colors and all paddings respectively.
+E.g., this will ignore all border colors and all paddings respectively.

 # Ignore differences using the `recheck.ignore.js` file